Missouri flag

 Can I fly a drone over Arrowhead Stadium or Busch Stadium?

 Not within 400 feet of the ground without authorization.
 Mo.
-Rev. Stat. section 577.800 makes unauthorized drone flight over a large open-air facility an infraction, escalating to a felony if the drone is used to deliver a weapon or drugs.
+Rev. Stat. section 577.800 makes unauthorized drone flight over a covered open-air facility (capacity 500 or more, as of 2026 amendments) an infraction, escalating to a felony if the drone is used to deliver a weapon, an explosive device or material, or drugs.
+The same 2026 amendments also let law enforcement seize a drone that poses an imminent threat.

 Does Missouri police need a warrant to use a drone?